yotarazona/deeplearning_landcover/docs/Preprocessing patches.md

-# Preprocessing patches for burned area mapping
+# 02-Preprocessing patches for burned area mapping

 In this step patches downloaded from Google Earth Engine (GEE) will be preprocessed as input for applying the U-net architecture in order to